 Mahale Mountains National Park may be ignored by most tourists visiting Tanzania, but those wanting to get closer to their closest genetic relative, the chimpanzee, simply have to visit the Mahale Mountains.
 Similarly, the park will present the best chimp tracking experience in Tanzania and visitors also fall in love with its stunning beauty.
 Better yet, Mahale Mountains is home to some of the glittery sand beaches that Africa is so known for.

 Walking tours available

-Mkata Floodplain, the star attraction at Mikumi National Park, has often been compared to the great Serengeti because of its amazing diversity and concentrated wildlife.
-This alone makes Mikumi worth visiting.
-The park is also popular for presenting stunning photography and large herds of game animals.
+Mkata Floodplain, the star attraction at Mikumi National Park is compared to the great Serengeti because of its amazing change and mass of wildlife.
+Meanwhile, this alone makes Mikumi worth visiting.
+The park is also known for presenting stunning photography and large herds of game animals.